THE ACADEMIC CENTERS FOR EXCELLENCE

-The Academic Centers for Excellence (ACE) at the University of Colorado Colorado Springs, include the Language Center, the Mathematics Center, the Communication Center, the Science Center, and the Writing Center--five academic centers designed to provide critical academic and individual support to all students in the University in all major academic areas, both within and beyond the classroom.
+The Academic Centers for Excellence (ACE) at the University of Colorado Colorado Springs, include the Languages and Social Sciences Center, the Mathematics Center, the Communication Center, the Science Center, and the Writing Center--five academic centers designed to provide critical academic and individual support to all students in the University in all major academic areas, both within and beyond the classroom.
 Originally funded in 1990 by a Title III Grant, these centers are now an integral part of the Student Success Initiative at the University of ColoradoColorado Springs.

 Each Center offers students a unique program of academic support that is based on the principles of collaborative learning, individualized assistance, and the intelligent use of technology.
 The Centers have become known as places where students can find help solving problems and reaching their full potential.
 All five Centers are staffed with peer undergraduate and/or graduate assistants who are committed to the principle of students helping students, offering the best in peer collaboration and learning.
 These student assistants provide personal understanding, knowledge based upon classroom experience, academic insight, and patient commitment to others seeking help and advice.
 The resulting unique peer tutor-student connection--made possible by their common status--is one that strengthens student confidence, facilitates student understanding, and helps insure student success.